310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% bubble Madara %}
 Oh yeah, this is a godsend.
 I also saw Kanata-san walking around selling them, but whenever I asked for one, he wouldn’t sell me aaany for some reason.

-And I thought I’d be pushing it *too* far if I were to go and buy a ticket from the aquarium myself.
+And I thought I’d be pushing it *too* far if I went and bought a ticket from the aquarium myself.

 But if you’re gonna give me one, theeen I can now go there with the excuse that it’s where I was fated to be.
 {% endbubble %}